MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 ## Reliability

-In hybrid cloud deployments, we acknowledge that failures can happen, instead of trying to prevent any and all failures, the goal is to minimize the effects of a single failing component.
+In hybrid cloud deployments, we acknowledge that failures happen, instead of trying to prevent any and all failures, the goal is to minimize the effects of a single failing component.
 Use the following design checklists and configuration recommendations to minimize impact of a component failure for workloads deployed on Azure Stack HCI.

 When discussing reliability for Azure Stack HCI, it's important to distinguish between *cluster reliability* and *workload reliability*.
 Cluster reliability is the responsibility of cluster or platform administrator, while workload reliability has a dependency on the platform, it is the responsibility of application owner and/or developer to design applications to meet reliability targets.
 Azure Stack HCI has considerations and recommendations for both of these roles.